Skip to main content

 Council Endorses Scenario B and Proposed Public Participation

-On Tuesday, January 18, Orangeburg City Council endorsed the redevelopment Scenario B and the proposed public participation for the redevelopment for the Railroad Corner.
+On Tuesday, January 18, the Orangeburg City Council endorsed Scenario B and the proposed public participation for the redevelopment of the Railroad Corner.
 To learn more, read here.

 Railroad Corner Public Input Sessions - Nov 15 and Nov 16